 In Ireland, it is the classic good luck of the peasant world.
 On the occasion of the wedding ceremony, it is so small, so it can be sewn inside the wedding dress, hidden in the “bouchet” or as a pendant to be worn … obviously with the U facing upwards to attract luck!

-For the Celts, iron is the blood of the earth and has always had a magical meaning.
+Iron is the earth’s blood and has always had a magical meaning for the Celts.